cdreetz/hero/README.md

 - Simple
 - AI integrated thoroughly

-1.Smaller object detection model for the live cam
+1. Smaller object detection model for the live cam
 - Identify objects, capture image

 2. Some ViT like BLIP-VQA or ViLT (or GPT-V)